Hospitalization rates are down across the US, but these 8 states still have fewer than 15% of ICU beds available

-While much of the US is seeing a decline in hospitalizations for Covid-19, it's also evident the fight against the pandemic is far from over as eight states are reporting limited numbers of available ICU beds.
+(CNN) -- While much of the US is seeing a decline in hospitalizations for Covid-19, it's evident the fight against the pandemic is far from over, as eight states are reporting limited numbers of available ICU beds.

 Texas, Idaho, Alabama, Georgia, Oklahoma, Kentucky, Arkansas and North Carolina have 15% or less of their ICU capacity available to patients, according to data from the Department of Health and Human Services.